Hunter Valley crash: Bus driver going too fast, police say

 Junior doctor Rebecca Mullen was among those killed, NSW Health Minister Ryan Park has confirmed."This has made a very dark day even darker for NSW Health," he said.

-Other victims have been named by their respective sports clubs, including Nadene McBride and her daughter Kyah, and former footballer Andrew Scott and his wife Lynan Scott.

-Tasmanian man Kane Symons had also died in the crash, his former surf club confirmed on social media.
+Tasmanian man Kane Symons also died in the crash, his former surf club confirmed on social media.

 Posting on behalf of his family, the Carlton Park Surf Lifesaving Club described Mr Symons as "an amazing athlete... a great bloke and a mate to many".